Cornelis van Dalem: The baker of Eeklo

 An interesting foray into genre painting is the composition The Legend of the Baker of Eeklo which he painted in collaboration with Jan van Wechelen.
 The original of the painting is lost but a presumed copy of the original is part of the collection of the Rijksmuseum and is on loan to the Muiderslot.
 There also exist many versions said to have been made by the circle of Cornelis van Dalem and Jan van Wechelen or after Cornelis van Dalem and Jan van Wechelen.
 The composition was also engraved by Frederik Bouttats the Younger.

 The painting depicts a legend told about the citizens of Eeklo in Flanders.
 When they were unhappy with the look of their heads, they would go to the village bakery.
 There the baker and his assistants would lop off their heads and place cabbages on their necks to stem the bleeding.
 The improved heads would then be kneaded and rolled, rubbed with a new finish, baked in the oven and ultimately replaced.
 The composition recounts the whole process.
 However, there was always the risk that a new head would fail to bake, or over-bake, thus resulting in a deformed or deficient head.
 At the back of the bakery we can see a woman holding a severed head who is having a discussion with the baker dressed in red.
 She is probably trying to return the head of her husband with which she is not happy.
 This story had a moral and cautionary message for those who were dissatisfied with their appearance and wanted to do something drastic about it.

 Publishing

-Cornelis van Damen was also involved in publishing activities.
+Cornelis van Dalem was also involved in publishing activities.
 In 1561 he was responsible for the publication of Frans Huys' two-sheet engraving of the entire Strait of Messina seen in bird's-eye view after a design by Pieter Brueghel the Elder.
-There is still uncertainty as to the actual level of involvement of van Dalen in the publication of this engraving.
+There is still uncertainty as to the actual level of involvement of van Dalem in the publication of this engraving.
 It has been suggested that possibly van Dalem was only the backer and initiator in whose name the publishing privilege was issued and that the actual publishing was undertaken by an established publisher such as for instance Hieronymus Cock.